-- To the casserole dish add the pasta, sausage, diced tomatoes with juice, 1 cup of the mozzarella cheese, garlic powder, salt, and black pepper.
+- In a casserole dish add the pasta, sausage, diced tomatoes with juice, 1 cup of the mozzarella cheese, garlic powder, salt, and black pepper.
 Stir.

-- Pour the milk over top and make sure that all of the pasta is submerged.
+- Pour the heavy cream and chicken stock over top and make sure that all of the pasta is submerged.

 - Cover with two layers of aluminum foil and make sure it is very well sealed.*

-- Put it in the oven until the pasta is tender, 50-60 minutes.
+- Put it in the oven until the pasta is tender, about 50 minutes.